CEE MARKETS-Forint hits record low as market frowns on central bank measures

 The forint has become a financing currency in carry-trade deals, as investors buy higher-yielding assets using forints and build up short positions, expecting further forint weakness.

-One target currency is the Czech crown, which has gained in recent sessions because of an interest rate hike last week, the dealer said, adding the Polish zloty had also outperformed the forint.
+One target currency is the Czech crown, which has gained in recent sessions because of the interest rate hike last week, the dealer said, adding the Polish zloty had also outperformed the forint.

-Central European stock markets rose on Wednesday following rallies in Western and Asian markets due to signs that the expansion of the coronavirus epidemic in China may be slowing.

-Warsaw .WIG20, the region's most liquid bourse, set the pace for equities with gains of 1.1%.
+The crown surged almost half a percent to a new multi-year high on Wednesday, touching its strongest since October 2012, continuing to get a boost from last week's rate hike, rising interbank rates and strong demand for a new 5-year bond auctioned earlier in the day.

 CEE MARKETS